 Cedar Tree Academy expects all staff members and volunteers to report incidents of bullying or retaliation they witness or are made aware of.
-Staff members should immediately report all such incidents to the Counseling Department, who will create a written report of a bullying incident and include the incident in Cedar Tree Academy's reports of bullying incidents to the citywide coordinator.
+Staff members should immediately report all such incidents to the Counseling Department, who will create a written report of a bullying incident and include the incident in Cedar Tree Academy's reports of bullying incidents to the Executive Director.

 Youth, parents, guardians, and community members are encouraged by Cedar Tree Academy report any incidents of bullying that they witness or become aware of.
-Reports of bullying may be made to Shevon Baptiste, School Counselor at sbaptiste@cedartree-dc.org or 202-610.4193 ext.130.
+Reports of bullying may be made to the School Counselor at ctamail@cedartree-dc.org or 202-610.4193 ext.130.
 The mailing address is 701 Howard Road SE Washington, DC 20020.

-Reports of bullying by youth, parents, guardians and community members may be made anonymously, but disciplinary action cannot be taken by Cedar Tree Academy solely on the basis of an anonymous report, though such a report may trigger an investigation that will provide actionable information.
+Reports of bullying by youth, parents, guardians, and community members may be made anonymously, but disciplinary action cannot be taken by Cedar Tree Academy solely based on an anonymous report, though such a report may trigger an investigation that will provide actionable information.
 All oral reports received as part of this process will be transcribed into writing and included in Cedar Tree Academy's bullying database.

-Cedar Tree Academy will ensure that there are reporting materials available in and that information about reporting is communicated to youth connected to Cedar Tree Academy in an age appropriate manner.
+Cedar Tree Academy will ensure that there are reporting materials available and that information about reporting is communicated to youth connected to Cedar Tree Academy in an age-appropriate manner.
 Information on how to report incidents of bullying will also be included as appropriate in Cedar Tree Academy Parent/Student handbook to youth and their families.
-The School Counselor is available to assist in reporting incidents of bullying and can be reached at sbaptiste@cedartree-dc.org or 202-610.4193.
+The School Counselor is available to assist in reporting incidents of bullying and can be reached at ctamail@cedartree-dc.org or 202-610.4193.

-Reports of bullying not received by Cedar Tree Academy will be transmitted to them and the School Counselor within one day of their receipt or creation by the staff member who reported the initial incident.
+Reports of bullying received by Cedar Tree Academy from the community will be reported to the School Counselor within one day of their receipt or creation by the staff member who reported the initial incident.